Skin laxity refers to the gradual loss of firmness and elasticity that can affect the face, neck, jawline, and body.

 Exomide

 Exomide is a topical treatment that uses exosome-rich formulas to support the skin’s repair and renewal systems.
-It is often used to complement other therapies and may help improve radiance, hydration, and tone.
+It is often used to complement other therapies and may help improve hydration, and tone.

 What to Expect from Treatment